Home » Indian Polity » Rajya Sabha

 Rajya Sabha performs a special duty as a reviewing chamber.
 Its responsibility as a Second Chamber is to ensure that hurriedly crafted legislation receives a second, deliberate review.
 If the Bills that the Rajya Sabha changed were examined, it would become clear that the Rajya Sabha had made suggestions for changes to the Bills passed by the Lok Sabha in a number of cases, and those recommendations had eventually been implemented.

-Federal politics in India’s safety valve
+Federal politics as India’s safety valve

 A Deliberative Body

 Because Parliament is more than merely a legislative body, the members have the chance to discuss important issues of public interest.
-The role of the Upper House is to be a deliberative body in order to counteract the “fickleness and passion” of the Lok Sabha.
+The role of the Upper House is to be a deliberative body to counteract the “fickleness and passion” of the Lok Sabha.

 Taking Care of the Vulnerable Groups